 Business conversions can take many forms including transitioning to a worker cooperative, a consumer cooperative, or an Employee Stock Ownership Plan (ESOP).
 If you’re in Wisconsin and interested in learning more about converting your business to employee or consumer ownership, please contact Courtney Berner at firstname.lastname@example.org.

 Examples of Cooperative Conversions

-North Wind Renewable Energy is a solar power system design and installation company organized in 2007 in Stevens Point, WI.
+North Wind Solar is a solar power system design and installation company organized in 2007 in Stevens Point, WI.
 In 2016, the company began the process of transitioning to a worker-owned cooperative.
 They saw the opportunity to solicit long term commitment from key employees and to build wealth on their behalf, to improve governance, management, and decision-making, and to build strong relationships with like-minded businesses and organizations in the communities they serve.